pasindumarasinghe/Fractals/README.md

-# Fractals
+# Fractals Generator

-This is the Java Project 1 - Fractals
+Plots two of the most popular fractals; Mandelbrot and Julia sets.